Getting health insurance

 You can contact the insurance company directly to sign up.
 They will be more than happy to walk you through the process.
 Beware of pushy salespeople, though!
 You might walk away with a completely different plan than you had in mind.

-What documents do you need to register?
+What documents do you need to register for health insurance?

 Once your application has been processed, you’ll receive a confirmation and your health insurance policy by mail or email.